Circumcision

 Our kiai laughs.

-“I want a maiden who looks like Sriati, the pretty girl from our school.”
+“I want a maiden who looks like Sriati, the pretty girl from school.”

 Our kiai laughs again.